CoderDojoTC/python/CONTENT-GENERATION-GUIDELINES.md

 - Use Monty to introduce new topics warmly at the start of every lesson
 - Include the catchphrase "Let's code it together!" in welcome admonitions
 - Keep dialogue brief (1–3 sentences maximum)
-- Match the pose image to the content type (tip pose for tips, warning pose for warnings)
+- Match the pose image to the content type (tip pose for Scratch Bridge and hints, warning pose for bugs and pitfalls)
 - Write in Monty's encouraging, kid-friendly voice

 **Don't:**